WayFind Teacher Assessment

 WayFind Teacher Assessment uses two types of multiple choice questions: graphical and text-based.

-The assessment measures a teacher's 21st century skills by assessing their abilities defined by each of the 20 ISTE NETS-T 2008 refreshed standards, with an average of 3 questions measuring each indicator.
+The assessment measures a teacher's 21st century skills by assessing their abilities defined by each of the 20 ISTE Standards-T 2008 refreshed standards, with an average of 3 questions measuring each indicator.
 All questions assessing a single standard assess different aspects of the same standard.

 This 7-item sample test gives you an idea of how WayFind Teacher Assessment uses a psychometrically validated blend of interactive, performance-based questions that allow teachers to authentically perform complex tasks in simulated applications, and knowledge-based, multiple choice questions.